Aaron Rodgers Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Matchup vs. Chicago

-- In nine matchups against the Bears, Rodgers averaged 241.6 passing yards per game, 19.9 yards fewer than his over/under for Sunday.
+- Rodgers' 241.6 passing yards per game in nine matchups against the Bears are 19.9 fewer yards than his over/under in Sunday's game.

-- Rodgers threw a touchdown pass seven times and multiple TDS five times over five of those contests against the Bears.
+- Rodgers threw a touchdown pass seven times and multiple TDS five times over five of those outings against the Bears.

 - Note: Rodgers' stats vs. Bears date back to 2016.

-- This week Rodgers will face the NFL's 12th-ranked pass defense (255.8 yards allowed per game).
+- The Bears have the NFL's 12th-ranked pass defense this season, allowing 255.8 yards per game through the air.

-- With eight passing TDs conceded this season, the Bears defense is ranked 14th in the NFL.
+- At 1.6 passing TDs allowed per game, the Bears defense is ranked 14th in the NFL.

 Recent Performances